bwintertkb/retry_macro/README.md

 ## Examples

 Here are two simple examples using both the synchronous and asynchronous macros.
+Note that all function inputs must be **bounded to an identifier** (variable).

 ### Synchronous